Welcome to the culture book, the book about us at Thatsup!

 We launched the site for the public 18 May 2008 and the response was actually better than expected.
 That month we had 7 000 unique visitors and the rest of the year we averaged around 10 000.
 That’s a lot less than nowadays, but it felt a lot then.

 That summer I met Fredrik Fernström by coincidence at an event at restaurant Bryggan in Gåshaga on Lidingö.
 I was there with a friend who introduced us and after I told him about WhatsupSthlm he asked if we could have a meeting.
-I liked Fernström from the start (he’s a salesman 😉) and in the end he became a partner in the company to help us get started with sales.
+In the end he became a partner in the company to help us get started with sales.
 Again, there was no money involved, we had to bargain with shares and Fernström had to invest his time.
 Which should not be underestimated! ☝️

 Fernström, 10 years later.